 Let’s start with a simple landed cost definition.
-Then we’ll explain what that definition means in reality, give you a landed cost formula and a quick way of getting an estimate for your particular business, thanks to the DHL Express Global Trade Services tool, which includes a landed cost calculator.
+Then we’ll explain what that definition means in reality, give you a landed cost formula and a quick way of getting an estimate for your particular business with DHL's MyGTS (My Global Trade Services) tool, which includes a landed cost calculator.

 When an e-commerce business is pricing its products, it will need to consider more than just the cost of the materials.
 There will be several other costs associated with the product’s journey to the buyer’s door; knowing and factoring in all of these costs is important to ensuring a profit is made.

 In simple terms, landed cost can be defined as the total cost of getting a product from the factory to a customer’s door.
 It includes shipping fees, insurance, and any customs and duties due if the goods cross borders.